Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AI.ManagedIdentity.md

 ## RECOMMENDATION

-Consider configuring a managed identity for each Cognitive Services account.
+Consider configuring a managed identity for each Azure AI services account.

 ## EXAMPLES